stfc/alc-ux/docs/source/user_docs/run_local.rst

 ---------------

 For convenience a start-up script is provided within this repository, which will handle the container start up, AiiDA user profile generation and ssh agent forwarding using either apptainer or docker.
-This can be found `here <https://github.com/stfc/alc-ux/tree/main/scripts>`_\.
+This can be found `here <https://github.com/stfc/alc-ux/tree/main/scripts>`_ along with guidence on how it can be customised at runtime.
+Note that by default the script will mount the users entire home space into the container, this will bring any existing AiiDA profiles/databases into the conatainer however, it will also create two new directories (if they don't already exist) called ``apps`` and ``work`` within the users home directory.

 If you wish to manually configure the AiiDAlab start-up then follow the remaining guides on this page.